zorael/kameloso/README.md

 Features are added as plugins, written as [**D**](https://www.dlang.org) modules.
 A variety comes bundled and it's very easy to write your own.
 API documentation is [available online](https://zorael.github.io/kameloso).
 Any and all ideas welcome.

 It works well with the majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
-If something doesn't immediately work it's most often an issue of specialcasing for that particular IRC network or server daemon.
+If something doesn't immediately work it's most often an easy issue of specialcasing for that particular IRC network or server daemon.

 ### Current functionality includes: